Serhat Kılıç

-Serhat Mustafa Kılıç (born 8 July 1975) is a Turkish actor and TV-radio presenter.
+Serhat Mustafa Kılıç (8 July 1975 – September 2026) was a Turkish actor and presenter on radio and television.

 Life and career

-In 1994, Kılıç enrolled in Bilkent University School of Music and Performing Arts, Theater Department with a scholarship.
+Originally from Malatya, Kılıç enrolled in the Bilkent University School of Music and Performing Arts, Theater Department, in 1994 with a scholarship.
 He graduated with honors from this school in 1998.
-His first professional experience on stage was an adaptation of Ariel Dorfman's play Widows in 1998, directed by Rutkay Aziz, at the Ankara Art Theatre.
+His first professional experience on stage was in an adaptation of Ariel Dorfman's play Widows in 1998, directed by Rutkay Aziz at the Ankara Art Theatre.
 He worked at Diyarbakır State Theatre between 1999 and 2000.
-In the same years, he gave acting lessons at Diyarbakır City Theatres and directed the play Barış Adası at the same institution.
+During the same period, he gave acting lessons at Diyarbakır City Theatres and directed the play Barış Adası at the same institution.
 In 2002, he was appointed to the Erzurum State Theatre as an actor to complete his compulsory service.
 In 2005, he completed his master's degree at Hacettepe University Ankara State Conservatory and started teaching as a lecturer at Erzurum Atatürk University, Faculty of Fine Arts, Department of Theatre.
-In 2008, he resigned from his position at the State Theatres and started to continue his studies in Istanbul.
-Among the venues he has worked at while in Istanbul are Tiyatro Dot and BKM.
+In 2008, he resigned from his position at the State Theatres to continue his studies in Istanbul.
+Among the venues where he worked while in Istanbul were Tiyatro Dot and BKM.
 During the 2009–2010 season, he joined the Istanbul City Theatres with the play Generalna proba samoubstiva.
-It went on stage at Istanbul City Theatres for 3 seasons as a closed box office.
-Kılıç was nominated for the Most Successful Musical and Comedy Male Actor of the Year at the 14th Afife Theatre Awards, for his performance in this play in which he portrayed four different characters.
+It was staged at Istanbul City Theatres for three seasons to sold-out audiences.
+Kılıç was nominated for the Most Successful Musical and Comedy Male Actor of the Year at the 14th Afife Theatre Awards for his performance in this play, in which he portrayed four different characters.
 In 2012, he founded a production company called Cats & Dogs (Soho Istanbul).
-In November 2014, he founded the Serhat Kılıç School, which provides lessons on acting, writing, dance and vocal training.
+In November 2014, he founded the Serhat Kılıç School, which provides lessons in acting, writing, dance, and vocal training.